In this post, 18 cruise bloggers reveal the reasons they love to cruise with particular cruise lines.

 Sandra and Chris from Brits on a Ship also share their love for Princess Cruises.
 They both believe the quality of the food in the main dining rooms is outstanding, as well as the specialty Crown Grill restaurant, which serves delicious steaks.
 Another aspect that Sandra and Chris are impressed by is that Princess is the only mainstream US line with self-service launderettes.

 Sandra said “We also like the loyalty scheme – more attainable than some others with great benefits.”
 The loyalty programme on Princess is called the Captain’s Circle, which starts cruisers on the Blue level and rewards loyal cruisers up to Elite level.
-I met Brits on a Ship on a ship tour of the Royal Princess earlier this year, you can read more in their Detailed Guide to the Royal Princess.
+I first met Chris and Sandra on a ship tour of the Royal Princess in 2018, you can read more in their Detailed Guide to the Royal Princess.

 From my personal experiences of Princess Cruises, I think the cruise line gets so much right.
 The staff are extremely friendly and helpful, which I believe makes for a fantastic atmosphere onboard.
 I enjoy consulting the daily Princess Patter newsletter to find out what’s happening each day and the complimentary Zumba classes have never failed to get me out of bed on sea days.
 Activities onboard are influenced by the ports that the cruise visits and so a particular highlight for me was learning Hula Dancing on my cruise to Hawaii, you can read more about my Hawaiian cruise on the Grand Princess.

-Richard from visitwith.us is a big fan of Seabourn, a luxury cruise line known for its ‘relaxed luxury’.
+Cruise bloggers and vloggers, Richard and Helen from visitwith.us are big fans of Seabourn, a luxury cruise line known for its ‘relaxed luxury’.
 Seabourn is true all-inclusive cruising with complimentary premium spirits and fine wines available to all passengers.
 Richard favours Seabourn for numerous reasons, including the all-inclusive offerings that mean there is no need to show your cruise card when ordering a drink as well as “…being able to order caviar all day every day with no extra charge (this is pretentious, unbelievably indulgent and ever so slightly wrong but SO GOOD).”